 From these requests, Ithicos Solutions and the Directory Update application was

 born.
 (And, a few customers' Active Directory databases are now much more accurate.)

 We typically see some of the same questions very frequently.
-We have strived to
+We strive to

 answer your questions before you have to ask.
 Also see our Tech Notes